After a damp few days spent crabbing, the sun was shining as we made our way towards the pier at Tayvallich, the starting point for our trip to Jura.

 Part of the Inner Hebrides archipelago, Jura is an inhospitable, mountainous island, largely covered by vast areas of peat land.
 Perhaps unsurprisingly the island is extremely sparsely populated.
 The main centre of population is the village of Craighouse on the east coast of the island.
 Craighouse is home to the Jura distillery as well as a number of shops, the island's only hotel and church.

 Well fed and watered, the late afternoon boat trip back to Tayvallich is a relaxing affair.
-With the light breeze, quite buzz of the engine and gently undulating waves, it isn't long before everyone (including the skipper) is nodding off.
+With the light breeze, quiet buzz of the engine and gently undulating waves, it isn't long before everyone (including the skipper) is nodding off.

 A final thought.

 In 1946, following the death of his wife, a 42 year-old writer named Eric Blair came to Jura in search of some peace and quiet in which to write a book.
 Tall, gaunt and sad looking, he pretty much kept himself to himself, despite suffering some serious bouts of ill-health.
 He lived in a remote farmhouse called Barnhill on the north of the island.
 His next-door neighbour lived 6 miles away.
 By and large, he lived off the land, farming, fishing and shooting the occasional rabbit.
-Visitors to the farm would hear him pounding away at his typewriter in the bedroom upstairs.
+Visitors to the farm would hear him pounding away at his typewriter in the upstairs bedroom.

-He finally finished writing his book in 1948, but was forced by ill-health to leave the island.
+He finally finished writing his book in 1948, but was soon forced by ill-health to leave the island.
 He died in 1950.

 The reclusive writer is better known by his pen-name George Orwell.